KevinChuaKw/basics-of-backend-1/readme.txt

 15. In the hbs file, when we tag the div, 'id' and 'class' are ignored.
 Only the 'name' is picked up thats why we use 'name' more

+16. To enable CORS, when using the terminal, 'yarn add cors'

 Depending on the view point request and response will be information from